Apteco/py-apteco/docs/source/reference/topics/cube.rst

     :param Clause selection: Base selection to apply to the cube.
         The table of this selection must be a 'related' table – either an ancestor or descendant.
-    :param Table table: resolve table of the cube.
+    :param Table table: Resolve table of the cube.
         This table's records are used in the analysis for the cube, e.g. the default count measure is counts records from this table.
     :param Session session: Current Apteco API session.